From Teacher to Analyst: Tigh Bakker

 He went on to earn a master’s degree in Mathematics, knowing in the back of his mind that if he ever left teaching he wanted to have math in his background.
 But it was a Computer Science Teaching Endorsement program, with classes that had him learning R and Python programming languages, that made him give serious thought to pursuing a career change.

 “It wasn’t an, ‘I hate teaching and want to get out’ kind of thing,” Tigh explains.
 “I was in a great school district.
 I had the autonomy to teach my class the way I wanted.
 I had great kids.
 But it was just this nagging internal thing that I had to try or I’d never stop thinking about it.”

 Over the next two years, Tigh applied for 20 different positions outside of teaching.

 He was not at all surprised by the lack of responses, assuming most had looked at his resume and promptly disposed of it after seeing all of the boxes he didn’t check.
 But Tigh believed if he could get his foot in the door, he could sell anyone on what he had to offer.

-It turned out the person he needed to sell was Dustin O’Leary, Group Director of Digital Performance at Spinutech.
+It turned out the person he needed to sell was Dustin O’Leary, then Group Director of Digital Performance at Spinutech.
 He was the first to interview Tigh, who at least had the benefit of being referred by two Spinutech team members.
 That may have helped get his foot in the door, but it was up to Tigh to convince Dustin to take a chance on him.

 “I'm a firm believer that you can easily teach hard skills, but you can't as easily teach personal qualities like work ethic, drive, and a desire to learn,” Dustin says.
 “When we hired Tigh we knew he had the foundation of hard skills required for the job, but more importantly we saw a wide range of soft skills that we knew would make him successful at Spinutech.”